ide8/tacotron2/README.md

  tensorboard --logdir=path_to_folder_with_logs --host=0.0.0.0
 ```

-Models write loss
+Loss together is being written into tensorboard:

 ![Tensorboard Scalars](/img/tacotron-scalars.png)

-and generate sample audio each epoch.
-Transcripts for audio are listed in `default.py/Config.phrases`
+Audio samples are saved into tensorbaord as well each `Config.epochs_per_checkpoint`.
+Transcripts for audios are listed in `default.py/Config.phrases`

 ![Tensorboard Audio](/img/tacotron-audio.png)